 Should You Contact a Chicago Semi Truck Accident Lawyer?

 When an accident with a truck in the Chicago area occurs, there is likely going to be injuries or fatalities.
-If the truck driver, the truck itself, or the company the driver works for are wholly or partially to blame, those victims with injuries may be able to make a claim for their losses with the assistance of a personal injury lawyer.
+If the truck driver or the company the driver works for are wholly or partially to blame, those victims with injuries may be able to make a claim for their losses with the assistance of a personal injury lawyer.